WHAT WE BELIEVE

 We believe that in order to be saved, the sinner must be born again.
 This new birth is a new creation in Jesus Christ, in which the one formerly dead in trespasses and sins, is made partaker of the divine nature and receives eternal life, the free gift of God.
 The new creation is brought about in a manner above our comprehension, not by culture, not by character, nor by the will of man, but wholly by the power of the Holy Spirit in connection with divine truth.
 We hold that at the time of the new birth the believer is baptised by that Holy Spirit of promise, it is this one true baptism and all it entails that is portrayed by the physical ordinance of baptism to be observed by every believer.

 We believe anyone who has exercised personal faith in the Lord Jesus Christ is justified.
 Justification is that judicial act of God whereby the believer in Christ is declared righteous.
-This declaration incorporates the pardon of sin and the imputation of divine righteousness for ever, not because of any works of righteousness on the believer’s part, but solely through God’s mercy.
+This declaration incorporates the pardon of sin and the imputation of divine righteousness for ever, not because of any works of righteousness on the believer’s part, but solely through God’s mercy and grace.
 Being thus fully justified he can come no more under the condemnation of death for sin, the Lord’s wrath being propitiated through the sacrifice of his Son, our Lord Jesus Christ.